unitopia-de/webmud3/README.md

 With version 0.0.40 there are three dockerfiles for creating docker images, two of them are reserved for unitopia purposes (see dockerfiles/README).

-For own testing please use the following docker command to create the docker image: docker build -f dockerfiles/ng-local.dockerfile -t myonara/webmud3:local .
+For own testing please use the following docker command to create the docker image: docker pull myonara/webmud3:local
+To build an own image from the webmud3 directory: docker build -f dockerfiles/ng-local.dockerfile -t myonara/webmud3:local .

 For standalone execution:
 docker run -d -p 5000:5000 --name webmud3test myonara/webmud3:local

+For swarm init:
+docker stack deploy -c dockerfiles/w3_docker_compose_local.yml webmud3alocal

-Prior to Version V0.0.40 there was a possiblity yto manually edit the files and load it outside docker.
+Prior to Version V0.0.40 there was a possiblity to manually edit the files and load and test it outside docker.
+Take a look into dockerfiles/ng-local.dockerfile and perform the replace-steps to index.html and server.js manually, if you really insist on executing without docker.

-Hint: Currently is the local docker image not working, will be fixed soon.

-### Retrieving docker image:
-1. The docker images are available at https://hub.docker.com/r/myonara/webmud3/

 Then the docker container is running on port 5000 (localhost:5000/webmud3)